Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 Screen Shot 2015-10-06 at 8.07.25 PM

-I don’t know about you, but I’m always looking for inspiration for new meals ideas.
-I love browsing through the recipes at Ricardo Cuisine to get recipe ideas that I know my family will love!
-The site is easily organized so that you can browse through main courses, appetizers or desserts and even has recipes broken out by ingredients so that it’s easy to find inspiration for that flat of eggs, or pork tenderloin sitting in your fridge.
-They even have a section with vegetarian meals for those looking for inspiration for #MeatlessMonday.
+I don’t know about you, but I often fall into the trap of making the same dinners over and over.
+So I’m always looking for inspiration for new meals ideas.
+I love browsing through the recipes at Ricardo Cuisine to get ideas that I know my family will love!
+The site is easily organized so that you can browse through main courses, appetizers or desserts.
+It even has recipes broken out by ingredients so that it’s easy to find inspiration for that flat of eggs, or pork tenderloin sitting in your fridge.
+Moreover, it even has a section with vegetarian meals for those looking for inspiration for #MeatlessMonday.

 Follow Ricardo Cuisine on Facebook, Twitter and Instagram.